 Bullying is different from aggression.
 Aggression may mean an individual act.
 Whereas bullying involves repeated attacks against the victim, creating an ongoing pattern of behavior.

 Workplace bullying is a dominant matter of concern for organizations and causes a downward slope in the productivity and efficiency of employees.
 Sounds haunting, right?
-In this blog, we will further break the terms related to workplace bullying, the laws associated with it, and if you got into trouble, how to get over it.
-If you want to know how to avoid workplace bullying and its side effects, please read ahead.

 Exemplification Of Term Workplace Bullying & Its Types :

 Defining workplace bullying can be a persistent pattern of behavior that causes physical or emotional stress and humiliation.
 It can be of companions and occasionally assistants.
-This leads to non-productive behavior towards the organization.
+It leads to non-productive behavior towards the organization.

 Here is an example of some workplace bullying are;